JoshOrndorff/recipes/text/vec-set.md

 	let mut members = Members::<T>::get();

-	// We have to find out where, in the sorted vec the member is, if anywhere. match members.binary_search(&old_member) {
+	// We have to find out where the member is in the sorted vec, if anywhere. match members.binary_search(&old_member) {
-		// If the search succeeds, the caller is a member, so remove her Ok(index) => {
+		// If the search succeeds, the caller is a member, so remove them Ok(index) => {
 			members.remove(index);
 			Members::<T>::put(members);